Azure/ARO-RP/README.md

     * subnets: Ensures that the Network Security Groups (NSGs) are correct, and updates the Azure Machine Provider spec with subnet, vnet, and Network Resource Group.

-    * workaround: Applies a set of temporay workarounds to the ARO cluster.
+    * workaround: Applies a set of temporary workarounds to the ARO cluster.

     * previewfeature: Allows toggling certain features that are not yet enabled by default.